silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/How_Tos/03_Create_a_GridFieldComponent.md

  - A paginating data manipulator can apply a limit to a list (show only 20 records)
  - A sorting data manipulator can sort the Title in a descending order.

+### GridField_PostFilterDataManipulator

+Modifies the data list _after_ the `canView` permission checks have been performed.

+Examples:

+- A paginating data manipulator can apply a limit to a list (show only 20 records)
+  - Note that this is less performant than paginating with a `GridField_DataManipulator`, but provides more accurate results.

 ### GridField_URLHandler

 Sometimes an action isn't enough, we need to provide additional support URLs for the grid.
 It